quytc/Linearizability/README.md

 Assume that you want to make a new algorithm to verify named abc.
 You should follow the following steps:
 - Create abc.ml and put it in the folder src
 - Create abc.mli(same as .mli files of other algorithms) and put it in the folder src
-- Add abc.ml to the files list in src/makefile
+- Add abc.ml to the file list in src/makefile
 - Add this sentence | "abc" -> let module M = ForwardAnalysis.Algorithm(abc.Reset) in M.verify property "abc" to the run_example function in src/main.ml